projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int transfer(u8 op_count, struct i2c_op *ops);

-   Performs an I2C transaction made up of one or more “steps” defined in the supplied I2C op array.
+   Performs an I2C transaction made up of one or more "steps" defined in the supplied I2C op array.

-A transfer is made up of an array of “I2C ops”, each of which specifies an I2C slave address, flags controlling message behavior, and a length of data to be transferred.
+A transfer is made up of an array of "I2C ops", each of which specifies an I2C slave address, flags controlling message behavior, and a length of data to be transferred.
 For write requests, the data is sent following the array of messages; for read requests, the data